fredy20501/AttendanceTracker/README.md

 ----

 # To start the server:
--ssh onto google cloud
+- ssh onto google cloud
--go to the folder containing the repository
+- go to the folder containing the repository
--run
+- run
 export PORT=3000
 ```
 In your linux terminal, this sets up the port for the project to use.
--for a temporary hosting use
+- for a temporary hosting use
 npm run serve
 ```
--for a persistent hosting use
-nohup npm run serve
+- for a persistent hosting use nohup npm run serve
 ```
 This tells ubuntu not to kill the process when we log out.
--Then to kill the process: run
+- Then to kill the process: run
 ps ux
 ```
 Look for the 2 processes labelled 'node home/.../vue-cli-...' and 'node home/.../nodemon server/index.js', get their IDs.
--Run '$Kill -9 ID' for both of them
+- Run '$Kill -9 ID' for both of them

 # NPM Commands